afragen/embed-pdf-viewer/README.md

 * License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Embed a PDF from the Media Library or elsewhere via oEmbed into a Google Doc Viewer.
+Embed a PDF from the Media Library or elsewhere via oEmbed into an `<object>` tag or Google Doc Viewer as fallback.

 ## Description
 Embed a PDF from the Media Library or elsewhere via oEmbed into a Google Doc Viewer.
 The URL only has to be reachable link.